 * Note : Images may be unpleasant for some readers.

 Community cat Tiger disappeared for 2 weeks before returning with a horrific gaping maggot wound on his head.
 His caregivers have not been able to catch him for sterilisation as he is wary of humans.
-When Tiger was finally spotted at the void deck on Sunday night, he was hungry and weak.
+When Tiger was finally spotted at the void deck on Sunday night, he was hungry and very weak.
 Hasan and caregivers were able to move him into a carrier and rushed him to our After Hours Emergency Clinic.

-More than 100 maggots were removed.
+More than 100 maggots were removed

 A surgery is required to close up such a big wound.
-Before that, the area has to be derided (remove dead, damaged, infected tissue) aseptically & thoroughly flushed daily until a healthy granulation bed has formed.
+Before that, the area has to be debrided (remove dead, damaged, infected tissue) aseptically & thoroughly flushed daily until a healthy granulation bed has formed.

 Being FIV/FeLV positive & estimated to be 12 years old, Tiger might not do well under general anaesthesia & wound healing may be delayed.
 No matter what, Tiger’s caregivers Hasan, Tipah, Rokiah, Tina & Richard, have made up their mind to do everything to save his life.
 Besides Tiger, they are caring for many other community cats in their neighbourhood.